wanglinqi123/MetaRef/README.md

 MetaPhlAn3_db_25k is a well-curated microbial reference database comprised of 25635 bacterial, archaeal and eukaryotic reference genomes that is recommanded for the construction of reference of human metagenomic sequencing data.
 The Env_db_6k database contains 5763 reference genomes of microorganisms associated with environmental metagenomes (mainly soil and water) and is recommanded for environmental metagenomic sequencing data.

-The lists of accession numbers for the microbial genomes for the MetaPhlAn3_db_25k and Env_db_6ks databases are provided in BasicRefDB directory.
-You can download the genomes using NCBI Entrez Direct (https://www.ncbi.nlm.nih.gov/books/NBK179288/) and build these two basic reference databases using build.sh.
+The lists of accession numbers for the microbial genomes for the MetaPhlAn3_db_25k and Env_db_6ks databases are provided in `BasicRefDB` directory.
+You can download the genomes using NCBI Entrez Direct (https://www.ncbi.nlm.nih.gov/books/NBK179288/) and build these two basic reference databases using `build.sh`.
 Alternatively, you can build your own basic database using reference genomes of interest.

 ### 2.3 Install the pipeline